hyosung11/freeCodeCamp/README.md

   - With React, you can move this mutable state into a React component's `state`.
   - The user's input becomes part of the application `state`, so React controls the value of that input field.
   - Typically, if you have React components with input fields the user can type into, it will be a controlled input form.

+### Pass State as Props to Child Components
+- A common pattern is to have a stateful component containing the `state` important to your app, that then renders child components.
+You want these components to have access to some pieces of that `state`, which are passed in as `props`.
+- This pattern illustrates some important paradigms in React.
+- The first is *unidirectional data flow*.
+State flows in one direction down the tree of your application's components, from the stateful parent component to child components.
+- The child components only receive the state data they need.
+- The second is that complex stateful apps can be broken down into just a few, or maybe a single, stateful component.
+- The rest of your components simply receive state from the parent as props, and render a UI from that state.
+- It begins to create a separation where state management is handled in one part of code and UI rendering in another.
+- This principle of separating state logic from UI logic is one of React's key principles.
+- When it's used correctly, it makes the design of complex, stateful applications much easier to manage.

+### Pass a Callback as Props
+- You can pass `state` as props to child components, but you're not limited to passing data.
+- You can also pass handler functions or any method that's defined on a React component to a child component.
+- This is how you allow child components to interact with their parent components.
+- You pass methods to a child just like a regular prop.
+It's assigned a name and you have access to that method name under `this.props` in the child component.